dmitriz/issue-labeler/TASK-CYCLER-README.md

    - **Work Mode**: Shows you the next GitHub issue to work on
    - **Break Mode**: Suggests a break activity to refresh your mind

+> **⚠️ Important Note:** The Task Cycler is designed to run as a single instance.
+Running multiple
+> instances simultaneously may cause state file corruption.
+Always ensure only one instance
+> is active at a time.

 ## Getting Started

 ### Installation